Donations and Giving

 The Department of Special Collections and University Archives has been built with the support of many truly generous and caring people.
 These gifts tend to fall into two major types: financial and gifts in kind.

-Financial Gifts are handled through the Office of Institutional Advancement, and specifically through the McFarlin Library Development Officer, Megan Meussner.
+Financial Gifts are handled through the Office of Institutional Advancement, and specifically through the McFarlin Library Development Officer, Amy Gerald.

 The McFarlin Fellows contributions also allow us to purchase rare books and manuscripts.
 The Ben Graf Henneke Society contributions allow us to bring in notable speakers for the Fellows dinners.